The first featured trail is one of my favorites—the Colette Trail that runs along Bicknell Brook .

 To your left are great views of the falls below the bridge and the rapids beyond them.
 Along the quarter mile to Crystal Lake on this part of the Colette Trail one finds dramatic falls and numerous beautiful rapids flowing over smooth ledge and large rocks.
-Just before a series of steps down, you can carefully walk out on an elevated peninsula of land to look out at the largest of the falls (above) tumbling below you and curving around your natural platform.
+Just before a series of steps down, you can carefully walk out on an elevated peninsula of land to look out at the largest of the falls (below) tumbling below you and curving around your natural platform.
 The remainder of the trail from this spot to the lake is less dramatic but very worthwhile.
 The trail continues along Crystal Lake for a short distance.

 Upstream of the bridge, Bicknell Brook flows over several broad drops before you reach an old wall and some active beaver areas.
 The falls along this section are less high than the lower section, but several of them are truly beautiful as they tumble down wide steps.
 This area often shows signs of spring when the downstream sections are still icy.
 Dams, lodges, and beaver-chewed trees can be seen.
 Be alert for beaver, deer, and even moose.
 Further upstream the terrain is flatter and wetter.
 Less than a mile from Boy’s Camp Road the Colette Trail reaches the Bicknell Brook Loop Trail.
 One can take either path to a parking lot on Grafton Pond Road or follow the loop around a shrubby swamp and back.
 Beyond the parking area is Grafton Pond, the source of Bicknell Brook.
 Since the water level in Grafton Pond is often lowered in preparation for winter, one can find waterfalls in fall along the Colette Trail when many other area streams are dry.